Best Spawn Peeks on Oregon in Rainbow Six Siege (2026 Guide)

 Games room window

-If you're hunting round-one impact on Second floor, Games room window is one of the more reliable options — 55% success rate across 0 community reports, with a difficulty of 3/5.
+If you're hunting round-one impact on Second floor, Games room window grades B for effectiveness, with a difficulty of 3/5.
+Community voting will refine that over time.

 - Difficulty